loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 There are two common reasons for adding repository tests:

-* Your models are using advanced configuration, for example, custom column mappings, and you want to verify this configuration is correctly picked up by the framework.
+* Your models are using an advanced configuration, for example, custom column mappings, and you want to verify this configuration is correctly picked up by the framework.
 * Your repositories have additional methods.